The compression body graph has infinite diameter: Train tracks

 We now prove Proposition \ref{prop:collapse}.
 We will construct a foliated region in $S$ which is a union of rectangles, and show that it is a tie neighbourhood for a train track with a single switch.

 \begin{proof}[Proof (of Proposition \ref{prop:collapse}).]
 The foliated region $\calF$ is a union of foliated rectangles.
-The rectangular tie neighbourhood $\calF_i$ for the pre track $\tau'_i$ will consist of a subcollection of these rectangles, which may contain branch rectangles with multiple edges.
-There will be no complementary regions of $\calF_i$ which are rectangles, so the pre-track $\tau'_i$ collapses to a train track $\tau_i$.
+We will build a rectangular tie neighbourhood $\calF_i$ for the pre-track $\tau'_i$ which will consist of a subcollection of these rectangles, and which may contain branch rectangles with multiple edges.
+There will be no complementary regions of $\calF_i$ which are rectangles, so the pre-track $\tau'_i$ will collapse to a train track $\tau_i$.

-The foliated region $\calF_i$ consists of all of the the vertex rectangles and $b$-rectangles, together with all the face rectangles which are contained in rectangular components of $S \setminus (a_i \cup b)$, and also all $a$-rectangles adjacent to an included face rectangle.
+The foliated region $\calF_i$ consists of all vertex rectangles and all $b$-rectangles, together with all the face rectangles which are contained in rectangular components of $S \setminus (a_i \cup b)$, as well as all $a$-rectangles adjacent to an included face rectangle.